KatherLab/LLMAnonymizer-Publication/README.md

 > This repository is just a snapshot of an ongoing development process.
 This repository is not under active development and will be replaced by a newer and actively developed version in the future.
 >
 > **Use for research purposes only!**
+>
+> The newest version of this tool can be found here: [KatherLab/LLMAIx](https://github.com/KatherLab/LLMAIx)

 ![alt text](image.png)